Compare Rates

 Your job could be just as serious as a medical condition or a heavy smoker.
 Thousands of people in the United States die yearly due to an accident or an illness connected to their job activities.

-The responsibility lies with your independent agent (broker).
-We use over 40 top-rated companies, and we shop in the market hard to make sure we have our applicants apply with the best insurers.
+This is where an experienced independent agent, otherwise known as a broker, comes in.
+We use over 40 top-rated life insurance companies, and we shop the market to make sure we have our applicants apply with the most liberal carrier for their specific occupation.

 Once the application process is completed, we will carefully review the final rates.
-If we believe there is a possibility of getting a lower premium for our client, we apply to several other companies.
+If we believe there is a possibility of getting a lower premium for our client, we apply to several other companies simultaneously.

 Once all projected rates come in, we choose the carrier that offers the lowest rates and then present them to our clients for their consideration.
 When the smoke clears, our client will be guaranteed to receive the lowest premium possible.
 The complete process is straightforward and requires little to no work for the applicant.

 Most people would never realize that some of the more risky occupations could raise a red flag on your life insurance application.
-Your rates may be affected in several ways, such as the health classification you will be placed in after you apply.
 The classification you receive can vary from one carrier to another, depending on their underwriting guidelines.
+It is very important to apply with the carrier that is most friendly to your specific job description.

-Read our blog post designed to explain how health classifications work and how you can get the best classification possible if you apply.
+Read our blog post designed to explain how health classifications work and how you can get the best classification possible if you decide to apply.

 Here is a basic breakdown of the classifications: